token2/pico-fido/COMPILING.md

 After this step, your working directory will be: `~/pico/pico-fido`

-## Step 2: Modify AAGUID and LED Blinking details in the SDK code
+## Step 2: Modify details like AAGUID and LED Blinking details in the SDK code

 The AAGUID is defined in `pico-keys-sdk/src/cbor.c`.
 Open the file and find the line: